-Until now, limited empirical evidence has emerged on the effect of health insurance on utilisation due to a lack of data, in part because private health insurance in Malaysia is still new and growing.
-Because studies by Wan Abdullah & Ng (2009a; 2009b) have not looked for the existence of moral hazard in Malaysia, the present study attempts to find empirical evidence of moral hazard effect from the use of private health insurance and how private health insurance influences health care utilisation in Malaysia.
+Until now, there is limited empirical evidence on the effect of health insurance on utilisation due to lack of data since private health insurance in Malaysia is still new and growing.
+Since studies by Wan Abdullah and Ng (2009a; 2009b) do not look for the existence of moral hazard in Malaysia, this study attempts to find empirical evidence of moral hazard effect from the use of private health insurance and how private health insurance influence health care utilisation in Malaysia.